 3. If the Knight is in the green zone, it’s usually a draw with a right play

-Remember that map and it will help you to evaluate the winning chances of Rook vs. Knight positions as well as masters do.
-In order to understand how to actually convert those favorable positions into a win let’s take a look into the following examples.
+Remember that map and it will help you to evaluate the winning chances of Rook vs Knight positions as well as masters do.
+In order to understand how to actually convert those favorable positions into a win let’s take a look at the following examples.

 In this position the knight is located in one of the corners of the board, meaning there is a large chance of winning the endgame for white.
 The key in the positions like that is to isolate the knight and don’t allow it to escape from the corner.